Vidyamini/image-processing/README.md

 6. Develop a program to create an image from 2D array generate an array of
     random size.
    np.linspace() -  is an in-built function in Python's NumPy library.
 It is used to create an evenly spaced sequence in a specified interval.
+   Image.fromarray() - This function converts a numerical (integer or float) numpy array of any size and dimensionality into a CASA image. np.reshape() - function shapes an array without changing data of array.

 import numpy as np
 from PIL import Image